mikeovu/Mike-Portfolio-Site/content/posts/ThousandEyes_Learning/Deploy_Enterprise_Agent/index.md

 ## Objective

-Download the Enterprise Agent Software and import it into the Virtualization Environment.
+Download the Enterprise Agent Software and import it into a Virtualization Environment.

 For this lab, I'm installing the enterprise agent on VirtualBox, running on my Intel NUC